Pursuing LEED Certification

 Green Building Highlights

-- Will provide copious natural light, reducing the amount of electricity consumed.
+- Provides copious natural light, reducing the amount of electricity consumed.

 - Energy efficient systems; chasing 2030 Challenge energy use intensity targets for new construction.